Aaron Judge snaps World Series slump with homer, then makes costly error that sparks Dodgers rally

-NEW YORK (AP) — Game 5 of the World Series has been quite a roller coaster for Aaron Judge.
+NEW YORK (AP) — Game 5 of the World Series was quite a roller coaster for Aaron Judge.

 The star slugger busted out of a postseason slump with his first Series home run Wednesday night, connecting for a two-run shot in the first inning that put the New York Yankees ahead against the Los Angeles Dodgers.

-He also made a spectacular catch while banging into the fence — and then dropped an easy fly for an error that helped the Dodgers rally for five runs to tie the score at 5 in the fifth.
+He also made a spectacular catch while banging hard into the outfield fence — and then dropped an easy fly for an error that helped Los Angeles rally for five runs to tie the score at 5 in the fifth.

+New York's bullpen squandered a one-run lead in the eighth, and the Dodgers held on for a 7-6 victory that clinched their eighth championship and second in five years.

+“You can’t give a good team like that extra outs,” Judge said.
+“It starts with me there on the line drive coming in.
+I misplayed that.
+So that doesn’t happen, then I think we’ve got a different story tonight.”

 Judge was batting just .152 in October and .133 during his first Fall Classic before sending a 403-foot shot to right-center on the first pitch he saw from starter Jack Flaherty.